Category Archives: Württemberg Royals

 King Wilhelm II of Württemberg. source: Wikipedia

 In October 1891, Charlotte became Queen of Württemberg when her husband succeeded to the throne.
 The couple took up residence at the Wilhelmspalais in Stuttgart, Kingdom of Württemberg, now in the German state of Baden-Württemberg.
-As Queen, Charlotte did not enjoy the same popularity that her husband did.
-Much of this is her unwillingness to carry out her public role in the way that was expected of her by the people of Württemberg.
+As Queen, Charlotte did not enjoy the same popularity as her husband.
+Much of this is her unwillingness to carry out her public role expected by the people of Württemberg.
 She much preferred more private events, and after some time stopped accompanying her husband on many official events.

-When the monarchy came to an end in 1918, King Wilhelm II negotiated with the new German state to ensure that he and his wife would receive an annual income, as well as a residence for life – Schloss Bebenhausen.
+When the monarchy ended in 1918, King Wilhelm II negotiated with the new German state to ensure that he and his wife would receive an annual income and a residence for life, Schloss Bebenhausen.
 The two retired to Bebenhausen, now in the German state of Baden-Württemberg. where Wilhelm died in 1921.
 Queen Charlotte remained there, going by the title Duchess of Württemberg, for another 25 years.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.